-This post is sponsored by Mars Veterinary Wisdom Panel®, but at Daily Dog Tag we only share information that we think is relevant and worthwhile.
+Mars Veterinary Wisdom Panel® sponsors this post, but at Daily Dog Tag, we only share information that we think is relevant and worthwhile.
 Mars Veterinary is not responsible for the content of this post.
 All photos by Alice G Patterson Photography.
-This post contains affiliate links, which means if you purchase something through the link, we will earn a small fee.

 Interestingly enough, it turns out you can’t determine breed based on appearance!
-A tiny percentage (less than 1%) of a dog’s genes determines the physical appearance of a dog.
-When looking at a mutt, it is possible that the dog bears little to no resemblance to the dominant breeds that may influence health factors.
+A tiny percentage (less than 1%) of a dog’s genes determines the physical appearance.
+When looking at a mutt, the dog may bear little to no resemblance to the dominant breeds that may influence health factors.

 The second, more important, reason is that certain breeds run the risk of health problems.
 If you know your pet is at risk for certain health issues, you may be able to prevent, minimize, or diagnose and then treat the problem more quickly.

 Specifically, Wisdom Panel tests for MDR1 gene mutation MDR1 are Multi-Drug Resistance, a genetic mutation found in many of the herding breeds, some sighthound breeds, and many mixed breed dogs.
 This mutation may cause dogs to have an adverse reaction to conventional drugs.
 70 % of Collies have this mutation, while only about 5% of Old English Sheepdogs do.
 Wisdom Panel 3.0 screens for over 250 breeds, including all of the AKC recognized breeds, providing background information to the great-grandparent level and offer a predicted weight profile.
 If a dog is waiting to be adopted, the predicted weight profile could be important to prospective adopters, and I guess it could help you decide if you needed to get a bigger place to live.